sclavijosuero/pw-api-plugin/README.md

 ![Overview and details of API requests and responses presented in the HTML Report](images/html-report1.png)

-_Overview and details of API requests and responses presented in the Playwright UI._
+_Overview and details of API requests and responses presented in the HTML Report._

 ![Details of an API request, along with its response, are included as an attachment in the HTML Report](images/html-report2.png)